 It would be nice to just have a way to do something like File > Save as Image, but be able to choose a bounding rectangle for the export and specify certain export properties, like resolution or DPI, image format, etc.

-#1 Updated by Aren Cambre about 6 years ago
+#1 Updated by Aren Cambre over 6 years ago